tbensky/Prolog-CLP/README.md

 X = [s, o, l, o, s]
 ```

-but we have no idea how this works.
+but we have no idea how this is working.

+Interpreting the code above, we see the following:

+* Clause 1: An empty list is a palindrome.

+* Clause 2: A single character is a palindrome (i.e. 'a' is a palindrome).
+We think this it the driving logic and "base case" of this formulation.

+* Clause 3: A palindome is some character X + a palindrome + the same character X again.

 We understand that `-->` is just syntatic-sugar in Prolog, so doing a `listing(palindrome)` gives

 ```prolog
 ?- listing(palindrome).